Living-with-machines/zooniverse-analysis-workshop/README.md

 However, for the purposes of this workshop, we will work on Colab.

-To open the Colab Notebook, follow this link:
+:pushpin: To open the Colab Notebook, follow this link:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Living-with-machines/zooniverse-analysis-workshop/blob/main/process-zooniverse-data.ipynb)

-Once you are inside your Colab Notebook, you need to upload the data.
+:pushpin: Once you are inside your Colab Notebook, you need to upload the data.
 On the left side of the Colab interface you will see a folder called `Sample Data`.
 If it is hidden you can click on the icon of the folder:

 <img src="images/8-colab-upload.png?raw=true" alt="A screenshot that shows where to drag the files in the colab interface" style="max-width:75%;" title="Screenshot of the colab interface and where to upload the files." />

-Drag and drop your files in the `sample_data` folder.
+:pushpin: Drag and drop your files in the `sample_data` folder.

-Now you are ready to start processing your data.
+:pushpin: Now you are ready to start processing your data.
 To do so let’s move to [the notebook](https://colab.research.google.com/github/Living-with-machines/zooniverse-analysis-workshop/blob/main/process-zooniverse-data.ipynb).

 _First_, note that if you run the Colab, you will need to select "Run anyway" in this warning that will show up in your browser: